Bodie and the Eastern Sierra

 Memory and power: Bring enough CF or SD cards to contain several hundred photographs.
 Cameras will be working all day, so sufficient battery power is important.
 Don't forget a battery charger.
 Consider an extra battery if you bring a film camera.

 Film: There are many choices; the instructors like Fujichrome films for slides.
 Both Fuji and Kodak make excellent print films.
-For black and white, there are again many choices.
-Check out Freestyle Photo for some current b/w films.

 To Join Ken and Dave